seryrzu/centroFlye/README.md

 ## Availability
-Final assembly and intermediate results are published at ZENODO.
+Final assembly and all intermediate results of the pipeline described below are published at ZENODO.
 TODO

 ## Dependencies